HewlettPackard/Docker-Synergy/ops/README.md

 <p class="p">If possible, node size should be determined by experimentation and testing actual
 workloads; and they should be refined iteratively.
 A good starting point is to select a standard or default machine type in your environment and use this size only.
-If your standard machine type provides more resources than the UCP Controllers need, it makes sense to have a smaller node size for these.
+If your standard machine type provides more resources than the UCP Controller nodes need, it makes sense to have a smaller node size for these.
 Whatever the starting choice, it is important to monitor resource usage and cost to improve the model.</p>

-<p class="p">For HPE Enterprise Containers with Docker EE: Ops Edition, the following tables describe
+<p class="p">For this solution, the following tables describe
 sizing configurations, assuming 3 Linux workers and 3 Windows workers.
 The vCPU allocations are described in <a class="xref" href="#sizing__vcpu-table-conref">Table 1</a> while the memory allocation is described in <a class="xref" href="#sizing__memory-alloc-table-conref">Table 2</a>.</p>